4 Park Avenue, PO Box 1

 The Town of Hornellsville is a town of the second class.
-Collecting officers in a second class town are known as Collectors of Taxes.
-Before entering upon the duties of the office, it is required that all tax collecting officers take and subscribe the Constitutional Oath of Office.
-Once the Collector has taken the oath, he/she becomes the insurer and guarantor of all moneys, securities, papers and records that the law provides shall be in his or her custody.
+A collecting officer in a second class town is known as a Collectors of Taxes.
+It is required that all tax collecting officers take and subscribe the Constitutional Oath of Office before undertaking the duties of the office.
+Once the Collector has taken the oath, he/she becomes the insurer and guarantor of all moneys, securities, papers, and records that the law provides shall be in his or her custody.

 Tax Bill Information

 The Collector of Taxes collects the Town and County property taxes in January.
 The bills are mailed in late December of each year.
 They are postmarked no later than December 31st.
 The tax bill covers the period of January 1st - December 31st.
-Payments can be made upon receipt of bill through January 31st without penalty.
+Payments can be made beginning January 1st through January 31st without penalty.

 The Property Tax bill contains levies for the Town, County, Fire District, and any special districts.
 In addition, if school, village or water bills are unpaid, they will be re-levied on to the property tax bill.
 If a previous owner was receiving an exemption, a payback amount may also appear in the bill which covers the time period that the new property owner enjoyed a previous owner's exemption to which they are not entitled.
 Please contact this office if there are any questions regarding the amounts due.

 Third Party Notification